Tax Concerns?

 YOUR IRS OR STATE INFORMATION FILE:

-On a SFR return, you will not get credit or deductions that you may be entitled to like exemptions for spouses, children, interest and taxes on your home, cost of any stock or real estate sales, and business expenses, among others.
+Many taxpayers fail to file required tax returns for many reasons.
+In most situations we can prepare and file delinquent returns avoiding exposure to such harsh penalties.
+In some cases, the IRS may even file a SFR (Substitute For Return) tax returns for you.
+This is the IRS's version of an unfiled tax return.
+Because SFR returns are filed by the government, the only deduction you'll see is the standard deduction.
+On a SFR return, you will not get credit or deductions that you may be entitled like interest and taxes on your home, cost of any stock or real estate sales, and business expenses, among others.
 Therefore, the amount of tax assessed is higher than the amount we would calculate considering appropriate deductions and exemptions.

-INNOCENT SPOUSETaxpayers often find themselves in trouble with the IRS because of their spouses or ex-spouses actions.
-The IRS realizes that these situations do occur and to help taxpayers that are subjected to IRS collection actions because of their spouse�s actions, special new rules went into effect under the 1998 IRS Restructuring Act.
+Taxpayers often find themselves in trouble with the IRS because of their spouses or ex-spouse's actions.
+The IRS realizes that these situations do occur and to help taxpayers that are subjected to IRS collection actions because of their spouse's actions, special new rules went into effect under the 1998 IRS Restructuring Act.
 These new rules created guidelines where a person may qualify as an Innocent Spouse.
+This means if a taxpayer can prove they fit those guidelines, they may not be subject to the taxes caused by their spouses or ex-spouses.
+The IRS is currently considering additional new regulations, which would make it even easier to qualify as an Innocent Spouse.
+If the IRS is trying to collect tax related to the income of a spouse or ex-spouse that you believe you don't owe, call us and schedule your consultation today.

-PENALTY ABATEMENTThe IRS increases the amount a taxpayer owes by adding penalties and interest to the unpaid tax amounts.
-In many cases a taxpayer could pay the tax, but thanks to the penalties and interest, the ever-growing balance quickly becomes unmanageable.
+PENALTY ABATEMENT: The IRS increases the amount a taxpayer owes by adding penalties and interest to the unpaid tax amounts.
+In many cases a taxpayer could pay the tax, but due to the penalties and interest, the ever-growing balance quickly becomes unmanageable.
+There is hope!
+Taxpayers that are hit with IRS penalties can request the penalties to be abated, which means to completely or partially remove.
+Often we are able to have the penalties and interest abated by providing reasonable cause.

-LIENA Lien is filed by the IRS on your home or other assets that you have now, as well as future assets you acquire during the duration of the lien.
-Liens are filed to protect the government�s interests.
+A Lien is filed by the IRS on your home or other assets that you have now, as well as future assets you acquire during the duration of the lien.
+Liens are filed to protect the government's interests.
 If you then sell an asset with a Lien attached, the IRS tax debt is settled with the proceeds before you receive the remainder (if any).
 This also affects your Credit, since it becomes public record, affects your credit report, and will affect your ability to get credit.
 Even if you file for bankruptcy, your lien may continue after the bankruptcy.

-LEVYAn IRS Levy is the action taken by the IRS to collect taxes by seizure.
+An IRS Levy is the action taken by the IRS to collect taxes.
 For example, the IRS can issue a bank levy to obtain your cash in savings and checking accounts.
 Or the IRS can levy your wages or accounts receivable.
 The person, company, or institution that is served the levy must comply for face their own IRS problems.
-The additional paperwork this person, company, or institution is faced with to comply with the levy usually causes the taxpayer�s relationship to suffer with the person being levied.
+The additional paperwork this person, company, or institution is faced with to comply with the levy usually causes the taxpayer's relationship to suffer with the person being levied.
 A levy can also be issued to seize other assets.
 Levies should be avoided at all costs and are usually the result of poor or no communication with the IRS.

-What to Do if You Get a Letter From the IRS
+What To Do if You Get a Letter From the IRS

 What exactly is an IRS audit?